FAMILY MEDIATION

 -

-No. Agreements that are made are expected to be honoured by all parties, however, parties can withdraw from an agreement at a later date if it the outcome is not used to inform a court approved child arrangements agreement, financial agreement, or other relevant agreement.
+No. Agreements that are made can be withdrawn from at a later date if it the agreement is not used by a solicitor to inform a court approved child arrangements agreement, financial agreement, or other relevant agreement.

 -